carpajr/fcmb/README.md

 | blue-finger (recaptured) | 36 (blue finger) / 7 (yellow finger) |
 | finger not recorded on dataset | 8 (blue finger) / 7 (yellow finger) |

 If I will choose a value bigger than 30 as the threshold, both fingers could be detected correctly.
-But it not seems to be a good strategy and I reckon that using more templates per finger or per user is a way to make threshold higher and to recognize with less uncertainty.
+But it not seems to be a good strategy and I reckon that using more templates per finger is a way to make threshold higher and to recognize with less uncertainty.

 ### Limitations

-Comparison is a time-consuming task and needs to be a concern when an application intends to have many users.
+Comparison is a time-consuming task and is a concern when an application intends to have many users.

 ## Acknowledge